arllanos/minesweeper-API/README.md

 ### Option 2.
 Building and running locally
 Pre-requisites:
 - If Golang is not installed, click [here](https://golang.org/doc/install ) for installation instructions
-- Provision a local Redis instance.
+- Provision and run a local Redis instance.

 #### Build
 ```